 1. Create your own holiday animation

 Draw out your child’s artistic side by encouraging them to create their own holiday animation using Scratch, a free platform developed by MIT to introduce kids to coding.
-After your child makes an awesome animation, they can share in our upcoming FREE Happy Holidays Coding Fair.
+Join our upcoming free event to find out how to animate a cool Scratch sprite.

-In our Scratch Ninja course at Create and Learn, we encourage our students to choose or create their own holiday backgrounds and sprites, and use Scratch’s code blocks to move the character around.
+Further expand your creativity in our online Scratch class for kids, where through live instruction a teacher encourages students to choose or create their own holiday backgrounds and sprites, and use Scratch’s code blocks to move the character around.
 Your child can take this in any direction they like - think sledding down a hill, dancing Santa, or a snowflake falling.
 Here's a great example of a kid-created project, which has an original character take a holiday trip around the world.